ivzeg/cin25-subjective-evaluation/README.md

 Before running the script, ensure the file paths in the script point to your local data.

 ### 1. Subjective Data
 Results_raw_all.csv: The raw subjective evaluation log.
-The zip file which contains CIN25 images, raw subjective data and MOS can be found at: [https://www.vcl.fer.hr/quality/cin25.html](url).
+The zip file which contains CIN25 images, raw subjective data and MOS can be found at the webpage of our laboratory: [https://www.vcl.fer.hr/quality/cin25.html](https://www.vcl.fer.hr/quality/cin25.html).

 Expected columns (no header): scene_id, image_path, method, score, user_id.

 ### 2. Objective Metric Data
 The script expects pre-computed objective IQA metrics.
-For the paper, metrics were calculated using pyiqa framework: [https://github.com/chaofengc/iqa-pytorch](url).
+For the paper, metrics were calculated using pyiqa framework: [IQA-PyTorch]([url](https://github.com/chaofengc/iqa-pytorch)).

 cin25_psnr_rgb.csv